 There are certain skills that many graduate research students have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
 We discovered that a lot of resumes listed analytical skills, communication skills and detail oriented.

 If you're interested in becoming a graduate research student, one of the first things to consider is how much education you need.
 We've determined that 76.3% of graduate research students have a bachelor's degree.
 In terms of higher education levels, we found that 12.3% of graduate research students have master's degrees.
 Even though most graduate research students have a college degree, it's impossible to become one with only a high school degree or GED.

 Choosing the right major is always an important step when researching how to become a graduate research student.
 When we researched the most common majors for a graduate research student, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
-Other degrees that we often see on graduate research student resumes include doctoral degree degrees or high school diploma degrees.
+Other degrees that we often see on graduate research student resumes include associate degree degrees or doctoral degree degrees.

 You may find that experience in other jobs will help you become a graduate research student.
 In fact, many graduate research student jobs require experience in a role such as internship.
 Meanwhile, many graduate research students also have previous career experience in roles such as research assistant or volunteer.